Catching Spring Salmon On The Fly

 Early Spring Salmon Fly Lines

 Your salmon fly line should be bulky enough at the front end to be able to turn over a fairly heavy sink tip with a biggish tube fly which is required through the early months of the Scottish salmon fishing season.
-A short (4ft) bulky front end leader (25lbs Maxima) is essential for the energy transfer to the fly when fishing a biggish fly as a light, limp or long leader will fail you and give very you strained salmon fly turnover at best.
+A short (4ft) bulky front end leader (25lbs Maxima) is essential for the energy transfer to the fly when fishing a biggish fly as a light, limp or long leader will fail and give you very strained salmon fly turnover at best.
 Most floating Spey lines are too light up front to be effective with enough energy transfer to turn over a 15ft 'Type 3' or 'Type 7' sinking tip so look for a Spey line that's got a bit of 'beef' upfront to make heavy tip turnover easy or one that has been specifically designed to do so.
-The shorter thicker shooting heads will do this easier but you will compromise your 'fly control' at range if you use a shooting head as a shooting head's thin running line is almost impossible to mend 'to the fly' with on touch down.
+The shorter thicker shooting heads will do this easier but you will compromise your 'fly control' at range if you use a shooting head as a shooting head's thin running line and bulky short head section is almost impossible to mend 'to the fly' with on touch down at range.
 Launching a shooting head out into 'oblivion' has nothing to do with salmon 'fishing' as you must have complete control of your fly and are able to maintain or alter your fly's swim behaviour whenever you wish at any point of its journey back to your side of the river.